-Keep reading to learn more about those healthy skin promoting vitamins and find out which one’s will help you in your journey to healthy skin.
+Keep reading to learn more about taking vitamins to promote healthy skin, and find out which ones will help you in your journey to maintenance!

-Vitamin A is an antioxidant with retinol, an ingredient that promotes skin renewal and is commonly prescribed for acne.
-Vitamin A is also often found in acne reducing products to treat inflammation.
-If you are familiar with accutane, a prescribed treatment for acne, it is actually a form of Vitamin A. This vitamin promotes the shedding of dead skin cells and prevents further build up and clogged pores.
-Just a heads up: It’s best to use directly on your skin instead of in a supplement form.
-Who knew all this acne fighting power could be found in such a vitamin?
-Sign me up.
+Vitamin A is an antioxidant with retinol, an ingredient that promotes skin renewal.
+It’s also often found in acne-reducing products to treat inflammation.
+If you are familiar with accutane — which is a prescribed treatment for acne — it is actually a form of vitamin A. This vitamin promotes the shedding of dead skin cells and removes debris to prevent your pores from getting clogged.

-A lot of people are deficient when it comes to this vitamin and they may not even know it.
-A U.S. study says that three quarters of teenagers and adults lack sufficient Vitamin D, which is surprising considering its benefits!
-It boosts skin cell repair and metabolism which aids in minimizing pores and improving skin's elasticity.
-An adequate amount of sunlight exposure can provide Vitamin D but be careful - too much sun exposure can lead to early signs of aging such as wrinkles and sun spots.
+A lot of people are deficient when it comes to vitamin D, and they may not even know it.
+A study shows that three quarters of all teenagers and adults are lacking in vitamin D, which is surprising considering its benefits!
+It boosts skin cell repair and metabolism while minimizing pores.
+This vitamin is proven to also improve the skin’s elasticity and firmness.
+An adequate amount of sunlight exposure can provide vitamin D, but be careful.
+Too much sun exposure can lead to early signs of aging, such as wrinkles and sun spots.

 If you’re going to indulge in one vitamin this summer, vitamin E is a must.
 It treats and prevents UV damage by protecting you from free facial damage.
 It also aids in reducing the appearance of scars and prevents dark spots.
 Vitamin E can also act as an alternative to sunscreen.
 If you’re looking for a skincare product to take care of your vitamin E needs, check out Paradox’s most highly rated Marrakech Liquid Gold, which is a face oil packed with vitamin E and Omega 3.